Hologic Inc. (HOLX) upgraded Issued by Wall Street Gurus

 Analysts’ Opinion of HOLX

-Many brokerage firms have already submitted their reports for HOLX stocks, with Citigroup repeating the rating for HOLX by listing it as a “Neutral.”
-The predicted price for HOLX in the upcoming period, according to Citigroup is $78 based on the research report published on December 15th of the previous year 2021.
+Many brokerage firms have already submitted their reports for HOLX stocks, with Evercore ISI repeating the rating for HOLX by listing it as a “In-line.”
+The predicted price for HOLX in the upcoming period, according to Evercore ISI is $80 based on the research report published on April 04th of the current year 2022.

-Cowen, on the other hand, stated in their research note that they expect to see HOLX reach a price target of $83.
-The rating they have provided for HOLX stocks is “Outperform” according to the report published on October 15th, 2021.
+Citigroup, on the other hand, stated in their research note that they expect to see HOLX reach a price target of $78, previously predicting the price at $85.
+The rating they have provided for HOLX stocks is “Neutral” according to the report published on December 15th, 2021.

+Cowen gave a rating of “Outperform” to HOLX, setting the target price at $83 in the report published on October 15th of the previous year.

 Insider Trading